HaoyuWang141/Chatting/README.md

 We will define the commonly used constants and models in the `chatting-common` model, which is the dependency of `chatting-client` and `chatting-server`.

-> This design is a common practice in many large projects.
-> But it is not mandatory for you to follow this architecture.
-> You can move the model codes to other places if you want.

 Now, the first thing you need to do is to install the parent pom into the local maven repository.

 ```shell